RESOURCES

 Swanson’s: Incredible fabric and craft resource located in Turner’s Falls MA

-GOOD FEDERAL STUFF TO KNNOOOWWWW…
+LINKs to GOOD FEDERAL STUFF to KNOW…

 The STEWARD Act introduces national data collection and support for textile recycling infrastructure, a landmark moment for circular systems in the US read more…

-US Acknowledges Textile Waste as a Significant Issue in Landmark Federal Report (read it, while you can...?)
+US Acknowledges Textile Waste as a Significant Issue in Landmark Federal Report(read it, while you can...?)
 While promising recycling technologies are emerging, obstacles like limited collection systems and the complexity of materials persist.
 The report emphasizes the need for improved federal coordination to overcome these barriers and create a more sustainable future for the industry.

 FABRIC Act: Fashioning Accountability and Building Real Institutional Change (S.4213).
 This bill requires garment industry employers to pay at least the hourly minimum wage and prohibits piece-rate pay.
 Garment manufacturers and contractors also must register with the Department of Labor (fact sheet and more HERE)

 Slow Fashion Caucus: Rep. Chellie Pingree (1st Dist, ME), ranking member of the House Appropriations Interior and Environment Subcommittee, launched the Congressional #slowfashioncaucus (June 2024) to bring awareness to textile waste and as a vehicle to consider curbing fast fashion pollution through climate-smart policies.
-Read the caucus’ Principles to Support a Circular Economy for Textiles HERE.
+Read the caucus’ Principles to Support a Circular Economy for TextilesHERE.

 GLOBAL CONSIDERATIONS